-Interest in registration walls is growing, as publishers lay groundwork that allows a shift from third-party to first-party data, and avoid further pressure on ad revenues.
-Additionally, publishers needed a counter to leaky paywall and adblock revenue losses.
+Interest in registration wall software is growing as publishers lay groundwork that allows a shift from third-party cookies to first-party data, and avoid further pressure on ad revenues.
+Additionally, publishers needed a counter to leaky paywalls, paywall circumventions, and adblock revenue losses.

 What is a registration wall?

 A registration wall is a method of online visitor relationship management (VRM) that asks visitors to establish a free account with a website to have access to content.
-Sometimes called a regwall or regiwall, it confirms the user identity and can manage permissions by user account, and across devices rather than tied to a single browser.
-It can be a critical component for overall copyright access control for publishers.
+Sometimes called a regwall or regiwall, it confirms the user identity and can manage permissions by user account and across devices rather than identity being tied to a single browser.
+It can be a critical component of copyright access control for publishers.

 - Collect visitor email address along with user behavior and content preferences